CoolLamer/currency-converter/README.md

 Basic Info
 ----
-Because of CORS configuration of CNB Api is needed to use some proxy to load data directly from the api.
+Because of the CORS configuration of CNB API is needed to use some proxy to load data directly from the API.
-We can use external proxies but they can stop working.
+We can use external proxies, but they can stop working.

-So I decided use simple Express.js server is used for serving frontend scripts and to proxy request to CNB Api.
+So I decided to use a simple Express.js server used for serving frontend scripts and proxy requests to CNB API.

 Installation
 ---